MaxKostov/DSL_Labs/src/main/java/uni/project/reports/Lab1rep.md

 }
 ```

-#### With this method I convert a regular grammar class into finite automaton class:
+#### With this method, I convert a regular grammar class into a finite automaton class:
 ```java
 public FiniteAutomaton toFiniteAutomaton() {
     List<String> sigma = new ArrayList<>(VT);